peter88213/timeline-view-tk/README.md

 - You can scroll forward and back in time.
 - You can move the events along the time scale using the mouse.
 - You can adjust the events' durations using the mouse.
 - The application is ready for internationalization with GNU gettext.
-German translations are provided.

 The *nvtlview* class library is used for the [novelibre timeline viewer plugin](https://github.com/peter88213/nv_tlview/), for example.

+## Translations

+There is a [German language pack](https://github.com/peter88213/tlviewer_de) to be installed separately.

 ## Requirements